Well-Formed Free-Choice Petri Nets Revisited: Introduction

 \section{Introduction}

 Petri nets are a well-known model of parallel and concurrent processes (see, e.g., the recent monograph~\cite{DBLP:books/sp/BestD24} and the references therein).
-Free-choice Petri nets constitute a renowned subclass in which behavioural properties, such as liveness and boundedness, are often tightly linked to structural constraints, such as coverability by S- and T-components.
+Free-choice Petri nets constitute a well-researched subclass in which behavioural properties, such as liveness and boundedness, are tightly linked to structural constraints, such as coverability by S- and T-components.

 The analysis of free-choice Petri nets has a long history, pioneered in 1972 by F.~Commoner and M.~Hack~\cite{commoner-1972,hack72}.
-Subsequently, other authors contributed to the area; most notably, J.~Esparza, together with M.~Silva and J.~Desel, published a series of seminal papers~\cite{DBLP:conf/apn/EsparzaS89a,DBLP:conf/apn/EsparzaS89, DBLP:conf/concur/Esparza90,DBLP:conf/apn/EsparzaS90} and a monograph~\cite{de95}.
-More recently, it has been noted by several authors (see, e.g., \cite{DBLP:journals/jcss/GaujalHM03,DBLP:journals/fuin/Wehler10,DBLP:journals/fuin/Aalst21}) that certain classical arguments warrant further revision, extension, and application.
+Subsequently, other authors contributed to the field; most notably, J.~Esparza, together with M.~Silva and J.~Desel, published a series of seminal papers~\cite{DBLP:conf/apn/EsparzaS89a,DBLP:conf/apn/EsparzaS89, DBLP:conf/concur/Esparza90,DBLP:conf/apn/EsparzaS90} and a monograph~\cite{de95}.
+Later, several authors noted (see, e.g., \cite{DBLP:journals/jcss/GaujalHM03,DBLP:journals/fuin/Wehler10,DBLP:journals/fuin/Aalst21}) that certain classical arguments warrant further revision, extension, and application.

+Free-choice nets form the analysable core of workflow nets---the de facto standard model in business process management and process mining.
+The central property of workflow nets, soundness, amounts to liveness and boundedness of the ``short-circuited'' net~\cite{DBLP:journals/fac/AalstHHSVVW11}, meaning that well-formedness, the concept which is central to the present paper, serves precisely as the structural core of soundness.

+Free-choice and related structural restrictions also play a role in hardware and control applications: in the synthesis of asynchronous circuits~\cite{CortadellaKKLY02} and the decomposition of concurrent controllers into state-machine components (i.e., covers by S-components) for verification~\cite{DBLP:journals/amcs/WojnakowskiWBP21}.

+Beyond practical modeling, the theory of free-choice nets remains an active research area.
+Recent lines of work include the study of deterministic negotiations---a model equivalent to free-choice workflow nets---for which soundness is NL-complete~\cite{DBLP:journals/lmcs/EsparzaKMW18}; new results on perpetual free-choice nets~\cite{DBLP:conf/apn/Aalst18}; and fresh complexity results concerning reachability and alignments in sound free-choice workflow nets~\cite{DBLP:conf/apn/PrinzSA25, DBLP:conf/apn/SchwanenPA25}.